Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 14)

-> The shelter door cracked open ahead,
+> The shelter door stood cracked ahead,
 "Paws & Hearts" in gold letters read.
-Toby's tail wag-froze mid-air—
+Toby's tail drooped.
+"Wait—let's go BACK—
-"What if NOBODY wants me there?"
+What if the humans are mean?
+Or loud?
+Or whack?"

 (Right 15)

-Finley purred, "Walk in like you're KING!"
+> Finley blocked his retreat.
+"Oh please—
-Cheezy cawed, "Make those tail feathers sing!"
+You've faced fireworks!
+This makes you freeze?"
-Toby breathed deep, then pushed inside,
+Cheezy dropped his fry.
+"Times running out mate."
-Where futures were made and dreams took ride.
+Toby breathed deep... and went to meet his fate.

 Illustration:
 - Shelter building with happy dogs in windows